crystallabs/event_handler/README.md

 for `once`.

-When waiting for events with a block or Proc, two handlers are involved.
+When waiting for events with a block or Proc, two handlers are involved:

 The first, visible one is the handler which is provided to `wait`, containing code to execute once the event arrives.
+`wait` argument *async* controls whether the handler will run synchronously or asynchronously after the event has been waited.

 The other, implicit one is the handler automatically created and added to the list of event handlers.
 Once the event is emitted and this handler runs, it will forward the received event into the Channel.

-The `wait` argument *async*  refers to the provided handler.
-It controls whether the handler will run synchronously or asynchronously after the event has been waited.

-The additional argument *async_send* refers to the implicitly created handler which forwards events to the Channel.
-It controls whether the event emitter will block on `channel.send`, or it will execute the send in a new fiber.
+`wait` argument *async_send* controls whether the event emitter will block on `channel.send` or it will execute the send in a new fiber.

 ### Subclassing